 Strategic Housing Market Assessment (SHMA): A high level assessment of the likely profile of future household needs for a local authority.
-For Greater Nottingham the Nottingham Core Strategic Housing Market Assessment was carried out in 2007.
+For Greater Nottingham the Nottingham Core Strategic Housing Market Assessment was carried out in 2007 and updated in the Housing Background Paper 2012 and the Housing Background Paper Addendum 2013.

-Strategic Locations: Strategic sites which are expected to commence delivery more than five years after adoption of the plan and for which further details are to be set out within documents such as masterplans, neighbourhood development plans and site specific Development Plan Documents.
-Strategic Locations are indicated on the key diagram.
+Strategic Locations: Strategic sites which are expected to commence delivery more than five years after adoption of the Aligned Core Strategies and for which further details are to be set out within documents such as masterplans, Neighbourhood Plans and part 2 Local Plans.
+Strategic locations are indicated on the Key Diagram.